onezens/YCLog/README.md

 iOS simply terminal color log

 ## MacOS Install
-Compile YCLogConsole, then put it in the /usr/local/bin/ directory of your computer, and finally execute YCLogConsole in the terminal
+Compile the YCLogConsole binary file, then put it in /usr/local/bin/ or other $PATH directory of your computer, and finally execute YCLogConsole in the terminal

 ```
 # show all log
 $ YCLogConsole

-# show filter log
+# Only show logs containing debug or info keywords
-$ YCLogConsole -i debug info
+$ YCLogConsole -f debug info

-# show filter debug & info log
+# Only show logs containing debug & info keywords
-$ YCLogConsole -i 'debug&info'
+$ YCLogConsole -f 'debug&info'

-# block log
+# Block logs containing the debug or info keywords
 $ YCLogConsole -b debug info

+# Connection log based on device ID
+$ YCLogConsole -d 000081201006352934AC0201

+# Custom device connection identifier
+$ YCLogConsole -n DDLogSrv
 ```

 ## Output log